While Instagram has been reluctant to share overarching statistics about Reels — its answer to TikTok — brands have been achieving impressive results.

 To give your Instagram Reels as much exposure as possible, the best time to post is either early in the morning, around midday, or late at night.

-More importantly, you need to stick with it.
+More importantly, it would be best if you stuck with it.
 Instagram’s algorithm boosts content from creators that users have interacted with before.
-So if you share relevant and useful Reels regularly, you’ll build a relationship with your audience that’ll pay off in the long term.
+So, if you share relevant and valuable Reels regularly, you’ll build a relationship with your audience that’ll pay off in the long term.

 The best way to post at the right time is to use Loomly’s scheduling tool.
-You can create and optimize your posts during your work hours, and Loomly will handle the upload and post to Instagram at the time you choose!
+You can create and optimize your posts during your work hours, and Loomly will handle uploading and posting to Instagram at the time you choose!